hpcugent/vsc-zk/README.md

 run `zkrsync -H` to see all options

-If anything (zookeeper related) goes wrong (no cleanup has been done)
+If anything (zookeeper-related) goes wrong (no cleanup has been done)

  - kill all running source and destination clients (of that session)
  - wait about 20 seconds (ymmv), making sure all zookeeper connections have timed out
  - run exactly one source client, if the previous shutdown was not finished cleanly, zookeeper will recognise this and attempt a new cleanup before exiting.
  - Should the previous step fail to clean up, there might still be a running client.
 Make sure they are all killed
  - Start a new zkrsync process

 Global remarks:

  - Always define a session to make sure you do not mix up different sessions
  - Make sure parameters path, dryrun and delete are all the same: These parameters are not checked (at this moment) and each client will use its own parameters.
 This can lead to inconsistencies (e.g., some paths runs with the dry-run option while others are effectively synced.)
  - Parameter depth is only used on pathbuilding, so the Source Master will always provide this.